ArsenEki/BGreen/README.md

 # BGreen

+This program has been made by me and my team members as a project using the spring framework.

 Application that allows you to log your activities, tracks how much CO2 you save and compares it to you friends'.

 ## Demo